marcusoftnet/marcusoftnet.github.io/_posts/2007-12-07-4barsrest-review-of-in-perfect-peace.md

 It's a more warm and appreciating tone and language the suites the spirit of the band and Bengt.

-And my notes goes unmentioned which i only can takes as it was not too bad.
+And my notes goes unmentioned which I only can takes as it was not too bad.
 Phew!

 On the more serious side - this is a very good recording from a very